 *See Microsoft's Lifecycle Support policy for Internet Explorer for more information about supported versions.

-To view the encryption certificate, click on the image of the closed lock or the solid key on the bottom bar of your browser window.
+To view the encryption certificate, click on the image of the closed lock in the address bar of your browser window.
 A small frame displaying site security information will appear.

 For additional information on your browser's cues, refer to the browser's Help section.